knpuniversity/symfony2-rest/knpu/episode5/saving-related-resources-via-form.md

 ## BattleManager Complicates Things...

 Well, not so simple in this case.
 What?
-It's always more interesting if we take on the tough stuff!
+I know, I like to make things as difficult as possible.

 To create battles on the frontend, our controller uses a service class called `BattleManager`.
 It's kind of nice: it has a `battle()` function: we pass it a `Programmer` and `Project`